-On the 4th May 2017 Liverpool City Region will elect its first Metro Mayor.
-The Metro Mayor will have control over the whole Liverpool City Region Combined Authority area.
+On the 4th May 2017 Liverpool City Region elected its first Metro Mayor.
+The elected Metro Mayor - Steve Rotheram - will have control over the whole Liverpool City Region Combined Authority area.

 The Devolution Agreement enables the transfer of significant powers for economic development, transport, strategic housing and planning and employment and skills which will positively impact on the lives of all of our residents and businesses.

 Steve Rotherham Biog

 MP for Liverpool Walton since 2010.
 Created his own company ‘Rotherham Builders’ at the age of 22, and later gained a Masters from Liverpool Hope University in Contemporary Urban Renaissance.
 From 2002 until 2010, Rotherham was a Councillor for Fazakerley Ward, which is in the constituency he now represents.
 He was also Lord Mayor from 2008 – 2009.
 He is currently Parliamentary Private Secretary to Labour Leader Jeremy Corbyn.